joelhawksley/identity/components/slides.md

 ^ An issue with the boolean isClosed attribute to always be provided

-^ And a pull to sometimes be provided, and if so, with the boolean isClosed and isMerged attributes.
+^ And a pull request to sometimes be provided, and if so, with the boolean isClosed and isMerged attributes.

 ---